 - prohibition of the right to enter into public agreements;

-- closing down business whose operations depend on an administrative business licence;
+- closing down businesses whose operations depend on an administrative business licence;

 - the suspension of administrative authorisations and licences; and

-These ancillary penalties shall only be applied for a limited period, as set out in each sector-specific legal framework.
-In general, the legal framework for regulatory offences establishes that the ancillary penalties (except for loss of benefit) shall not be applied for longer than up to two years.25
+These ancillary penalties shall only be applied in a limited period of time set forth in each sectorial legal framework.
+In general, Article 21, No. 2, of the General Framework of Regulatory Offences establishes that the ancillary penalties, except for loss of benefit, shall not be applied for longer than up to two years.

-In some cases, taking into consideration, inter alia, the ne bis in idem principle, companies may be held both criminally and administratively liable.
-If these offences are in a relation of consumption, the main penalty for the offence should be the one applicable to the crime, together with possible ancillary sanctions established to the regulatory offence.
-However, it is possible for the authorities to design the indictment such that both offences (criminal and administrative) are considered concurrently, and thereby request the application of the penalties and sanctions foreseen for both offences.
+In some cases, taking into consideration, inter alia, the ne bis in idem principle, companies may be held both criminally and regulatorily liable.
+If these offences are in relation to consumption, the main penalty for the offence should be the one applicable to the crime, together with possible ancillary sanctions established for the regulatory offence.
+However, it is possible for the authorities to design the indictment as both offences (criminal and regulatory) being concurrent, therefore requesting the application of the penalties and sanctions foreseen for both offences.

 iii Compliance programmes